-It’s often better to take something apart and re-purpose it then it is to bend the wires and try to make a doc yourself.
+It’s often better to take something apart and re-purpose it then it is to bend the wires and try to make a dock yourself.
 In this case the Nyko ChargeStation 360 is a perfect candidate for hacking because it contains all of the pins i require to hack together a good Li-Ion charging station.
-We got the Nyko ChargeStation 360 for around $4.20 on Ebay because the quality of the charger was not great and the Xbox 360 is slowly dying off in popularity.
-Thus, getting third party hardware like this charger is super-cheap.
-You could even find one of these cheaper if you go to a local video game store as often they will be happy to just get -something- for this.
+We got the Nyko ChargeStation 360 for around $4.20 on Ebay because the quality of the charger was not great.
+The Xbox 360 is slowly dying off in popularity.
+Getting third party hardware like this charger is going to get super-cheap.
+You could even find one of these cheaper if you go to a local video game store as often they will be happy to just get something for this.

 Some destruction of the charging station.

-Using a cutting dremmel we simply cut out the connectors I want from the PCB as well as the posts since we will still use the posts as support for our connectors.
+Using a cutting rotary power tool we simply cut out the connectors I want from the PCB as well as the posts since we will still use the posts as support for our connectors.
 Any traces and chips that were in the area were grind away. the solder points are large enough to attach wires too directly.